hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 ![](./graphics/wireshark/capture-wireshark.png)

-You will start to see a list of all the packets (bytes of data grouped together that are meant to be interpreted by a network protocol as related) sniffed from your computer appear on the screen!
+You will start to see a list of all the *packets*, bytes of data grouped together that are meant to be interpreted by a network protocol as related, sniffed from your computer appear on the screen!
 If you are like me, you will get overwhelmed easily.
 What we want is a way to narrow down the output to something reasonable.

 Again, we want to focus on only the DNS and HTTP traffic.
 Wireshark lets you filter the traffic that you see using a language that looks a little bit like C. Because we want to display DNS *or* HTTP traffic, it won't surprise you to learn that we are going to be using the `||` symbol.